Maintaining Your Motivation This Summer

 Treat yourself!
 It’s simple social psychology: don’t underestimate the power of rewards.
 Yes, your work is inherently rewarding in its own way, BUT….little rewards for meeting goals you’ve set is also nice and a good motivator.
 This can be something as simple as indulging in your favorite gourmet coffee concoction at the local coffee shop or going to see the latest blockbuster film.
 It can be a road trip to visit a friend on a weekend off from work.
 Find what works for your budget, schedule, and what will get you motivated.
 Even if it’s a promise to yourself that after every few pages of writing or editing, you’ll take a walk around the block, this might just be what you need to push through a little more and meet your goal.

 Remember that it’s summer.
 It’s important to take breaks.
 They’re necessary for physical and emotional health, and can actually make you more productive.
 Don’t forget to schedule in down-time and relaxation for yourself.
 Have lunch with friends, watch your favorite shows, go to the gym, spend time with family, read a non-school book or four – you just might find that when you come back to your work, your brain and body are refreshed and your motivation is renewed from your time away.

 If you’re floundering with getting organized this summer, need guidance to work out a summer work plan, or are searching for assistance with editing, formatting, or data analysis, we can help!
 Although it’s summertime, Thesis Editor is here year-round with a range of services to assist you in meeting your academic and professional goals.
-Contact us today to learn more! < Happy Birthday Harry Potter!
-How to Deal with Rejection (From Academic Journals) >
+Contact us today to learn more! < Self-Care During COVID-19 EndNote: An Introduction >